Best Self Improvement Books

 Failing Forward by John C. Maxwell

-Some people seem like they’re born to achieve anything while others struggle.
-Are successful people just lucky and blessed with high morals and a carefree childhood?
-In Failing Forward, John C. Maxwell explains the difference between the ordinary people and the achievers.
-One of the most crucial elements to success is turning failures into stepping stones toward achievement.
-It’s all about taking risks, and avoiding failure is a failure in and of itself.
+Some people appear naturally gifted at achieving success while others struggle persistently.
+Are successful individuals simply lucky, blessed with strong morals and carefree childhoods?
+In Failing Forward, John C. Maxwell reveals the distinction between ordinary people and achievers.
+One of the most crucial elements of success is transforming failures into stepping stones toward achievement.
+Success requires taking risks—avoiding failure is itself a failure.

-Maxwell teaches you how to cultivate the right mindset and embrace the inevitable failure.
-Failure is not the opposite of success; it’s the road to it.
-According to Maxwell, the number of times you’ve failed in the last 12 months is a direct indication of how successful you will be in the next few years.
-Blame yourself for the outcomes of your actions, not external circumstances.
-While we’ve been conditioned to fear failure and believe it indicates low intelligence, failure in the real world is an indication of progress.
-Even the most talented fail, and they take responsibility for all failures, even if it wasn’t directly their fault.
+Maxwell teaches you to cultivate the proper mindset and embrace inevitable setbacks.
+Failure isn’t the opposite of success; it’s the pathway to it.
+According to Maxwell, the number of times you’ve failed in the past 12 months directly indicates your future success potential.
+Take responsibility for your outcomes, not external circumstances.
+While we’ve been conditioned to fear failure as a sign of low intelligence, real-world failure actually signals progress.
+Even the most talented individuals fail, and they accept responsibility for all setbacks, regardless of direct fault.

 7. The Magic of Thinking Big by David J. Schwartz